EDITING THE MANGNIFICENT AMBERSONS

 To his dying day Welles bemoaned the loss of this scene and for good reason.
 He considered it the best scene in the film as it is the culmination of what his film had been carefully building towards.
 The film had begun by showing the wonderful life of this rural hamlet—an almost magical world of memory—but as the film progressed this magical world changes and evolves into something far removed from what it had once been.
 Although we are shown in the Welles’ version what happened to the town as it grew into a city what of the people of that town; what became of them.
 This sequence answers that question.

 Sitting in a rocking chair, the only sign of Fanny’s feelings comes from the sound of her creaking rocking chair—sometimes slow, sometimes fast.
 Eugene, talks about seeing George, how George asked for forgiveness and looking into George’s face Eugene could see Isabel.
 Therefore, by forgiving George he had been true to Isabel.
-All during this Fanny is blank faced—with only the increased sound of the rocking chair indicating the sad remnants of resentment and jealously she once felt.
-The resentment and jealously that set in motion all the tragedy that followed.
-Neurotic as ever Fanny seems strangely detached, beyond that distant memory of Eugene so that his feelings seem to hold little interest.
+All during this Fanny is blank faced strangely detached.
 Meanwhile Eugene, lost in his own thoughts, at first doesn’t notice this.
-Soon, the two realize that they have nothing more to say to each other and Fanny walks Eugene the door.
+Finally, with nothing more to say to each other, Fanny walks Eugene to the door.
 But before returning to her card game Fanny gives Eugene one last look and the viewer can only imagine what she must be thinking; how different life would have been for her if Eugene had loved her and not Isabel.
 Instead, that boarding house has become Fanny’s life and, will be, for her remaining years.
 But, this is not only true for Fanny but also for so many of the people from a town that has ceased to exist.

-This then is what is left of that lovely magical world we saw at the film’s opening; old people waiting to die as the world around them has transformed into something they can’t recognize and doesn’t recognize them.
+This then is what is left of that lovely magical world we saw at the film’s opening; old people waiting to die, Fanny included, as the world around them has transformed into something they can’t recognize and doesn’t recognize them.
 The automobile and industrialization has essentially destroyed their way of life and ultimately them.
 Joseph Cotton wrote Welles that this ending—and its realistic and harsh presentation of life—was simply too powerful; too real for a mass audience to accept.
+The golden world had never been the golden world as this scene makes ever so clear on so many levels.
+Welles called it the best scene in the film and for good reason.

 The last shot of the film has Eugene in his car as it drives down the street towards the tall buildings, elevated train and factories spewing out smoke; a world that Eugene Morgan was instrumental in creating.
 Thus, his tragedy.
 The car reaches the end of the corner, turns and disappears as the film fades to black.
 Herman’s score was also cut with the scene.